mbta/mbta_metro/README.md

 }
 ```

-If you want to MbtaMetro's LiveComponents, you'll need to add its hooks in your `assets/js/app.js`:
+If you want to use `mbta_metro`'s LiveComponents, you'll need to add its hooks in your `assets/js/app.js`:

 ```js
 import {Hooks} from "mbta_metro"